Heat eager for competitive clash with rival Celtics

 “Nothing serious,” Boston interim head coach Joe Mazzulla said when asked about Williams’ injury.

-Those injuries put even more pressure on Boston’s two biggest stars, Jayson Tatum and Jaylen Brown.
-Tatum is averaging 31.0 points, while Brown is close behind with an average of 26.9.
+Those injuries put even more pressure on Boston’s biggest star, Jayson Tatum.
+Tatum is averaging 31.0 points, while Brown’s average of 26.9 will be hard to miss.

 Brown acknowledged the difficulty of Boston’s current predicament, especially with a meeting with the Heat on the horizon.